shaynemartin91/allthemovies/readme.md

     - Handle search of empty string (recent search listing would collapse with no text)
 - Adjusted style of result elements
 - Added this readme.

+### Version .3
+- Recent searches are now links to bring up those results
+- Refactored server response validation to a single method.